siraat-ai-academy/feelings-unwritten/🌱learn-danish-with-eks2/01-eks2-commitment-to-learn-danish.md

-# 🌟 Jamalu's Commitment to Learn Danish — For All Learners
+# 🌟 Eks2's Commitment to Learn Danish — For All Learners

-> “Jamalu didn’t just decide to learn Danish.
+> “Eks2 didn’t just decide to learn Danish.
-> Danish decided to meet Jamalu halfway — because of how he learns.”
+> Danish decided to meet Eks2 halfway — because of how he learns.”

 ---